 Nowadays, it looks like there are hundreds of different white noise machines out there on the market, so finding the right one can be frustrating.
 I prefer those that are designed specifically for babies and come with various unique features.
 Like this Sleep Sheep Sound Machine that plays 8 different sounds and melodies, and at the same time resembles a toy that I’m sure every baby would love.

-Why Should You Soundproof the Baby’s Room?
+Why You Should Soundproof Your Baby’s Room

-Where do I even begin?
 There are a number of reasons why soundproofing your baby’s room is important.

 Let’s start with the most obvious reason – your baby’s well-being.

 Babies cry.
 Well, babies cry a lot.
 They do this for a million different reasons: hunger, sleepiness, fear, etc. Face it, they’re a handful.
 But they’re your handful now.
 And you want to keep your child as happy as possible.
 However, that’s not always up to you.
-You could keep your baby well fed, clean and happy all day, but if you live in a noisy environment, you’re going to have problems.
+You could keep your baby well-fed, clean and happy all day, but if you live in a noisy environment, you’re going to have problems.
 You can’t keep the whole building quiet, just like you can’t hold your breath every time your child falls asleep.

 For this reason, you should soundproof your baby’s room as soon as possible.
 Even before the little guy or girl is born.